 d.
 Miscellaneous poisons: the poisons that have different actions except those described above comes inn this group.
 Examples include street drugs, food poisoning, analgesics.

-CLASSIFICATION ON THE BASIS OF NATURE OF POISON
+CLASSIFICATION OF POISON BASED ON THE NATURE OF POISON

 - Gaseous poison: these types of poisons are gaseous in nature and when inhaled affect the oxygen carrying capacity of the blood and damages the respiratory system.
 Examples are carbon monoxide, carbon di-oxide, nitrous oxide, war gases etc.

 - Volatile inorganic poison: acute poisoning with volatile substances usually follows the slow inhalation of vapors to cause affect.
 Examples re cyanide, arsine, phosgene, chloride, etc.